Barbarian (2022 film): Production

 Zach Cregger was inspired by the non-fiction book The Gift of Fear, citing a section that encourages women to trust their intuition and not ignore the subconscious red flags that arise in their day-to-day interactions with men.
 He sat down to write a single thirty-page scene that would incorporate as many of these red flags as possible.
-Cregger settled on a woman showing up to an Airbnb late at night, only to find that it had been double booked, as the ideal set-up for this exercise.
+Cregger settled on a woman showing up to an Airbnb late at night, only to find that it had been double-booked, as the ideal set-up for this exercise.
 He stuck to the rule that if he was surprising himself with his writing, then he has to be surprising his audience.
-“As long as I have no long plan, then no one could know what’s coming.”
+"As long as I have no long plan, then no one could know what's coming."

 He became frustrated during the writing process, fearing the direction of the story was too predictable.
 So Cregger, with no forethought, decided to introduce a twist that would "flip [the scene] on its head."

 While writing the screenplay, Cregger named the film Barbarian as a placeholder.
 As the story progressed, the name eventually became the title of the film.

 Early in pre-production, Cregger reportedly reached out to multiple financiers and distributors, including A24 and Neon, but was rejected.
-J.D.
-Lifshitz and Raphael Margules agreed to produce the film through their BoulderLight Pictures banner, and were later joined by Vertigo Entertainment, after Lifshitz and Margules reached out to Vertigo's Roy Lee who had served as an early mentor to the duo.
+J. D. Lifshitz and Raphael Margules agreed to produce the film through their BoulderLight Pictures banner, and were later joined by Vertigo Entertainment, after Lifshitz and Margules reached out to Vertigo's Roy Lee who had served as an early mentor to the duo.
 In mid-2020, Lifshitz and Margules accrued a $3.5 million budget for the film, largely through foreign financing, most of it from the French production company Logical Pictures.

 Zac Efron was the first choice to play AJ, whom Cregger had envisioned as a "beefcake kind of himbo."
 However, when Efron turned down the role, Cregger decided to take the character's image in a different direction and cast Justin Long for his "warm and disarming and charming, lovable presence onscreen" which he thought would make AJ more engaging to audiences.

-That same year, Lee brought in Bill Skarsgård, who had previously worked with Lee in It (2017) and It Chapter Two (2019), to co-star and serve as an executive producer.
+That same year, Lee brought in Bill Skarsgård, who had previously collaborated with Lee on It (2017) and It Chapter Two (2019), to costar and serve as an executive producer.
 Barbarian began principal photography in early 2021 in Bulgaria.
 The film was shot in Sofia, while exterior neighborhood shots beyond the house's block were filmed in the Brightmoor neighborhood of Detroit.
-In April 2021, Logical's founder and the film's main financier Eric Tavitian, died of cancer.
+In April 2021, Logical's founder and the film's main financier, Eric Tavitian, died of cancer.
 Unsure of the film's future, Lee secured financial backing from New Regency who increased the budget to $4.5 million, and as a result, 20th Century Studios became the film's distributor, stemming from a prior distribution deal between Regency and The Walt Disney Studios, 20th Century's parent division.